LethalCompanyCommunity/ModdingWiki/docs/user-guide/quest/beginners-guide.md

 Hit the *Patch my app!* button to begin patching Gorilla Tag.
 You'll see the log window showing the progress.

-!> **Do NOT unplug the Quest from the computer while QuestPatcher is patching Gorilla Tag.**
+!> **Do NOT unplug the Quest from the computer or clouse QuestPatcher while you're patching Gorilla Tag.** Patching may take some time, please be patient.

 ![QuestPatcher patching the app](/docs/files/questpatcherprocessing.png)